-For an ergonomic assessment of your workstation, ask your Department Safety Liaison to request one via the Facility Work Order System.
+For an ergonomic assessment of your workstation, ask your Department Safety Liaison to request one via the Service Order System.

 To reduce stress and prevent fatigue, it is important to take mini-breaks throughout the day.
 If possible, change tasks at least once per hour.
 Stretch your arms, neck and legs often if you do the same type of work for long periods of time.

 For a quick pick-me-up, breathe deeply several times by inhaling through your nose and exhaling through your mouth.
 In addition, always try to eat lunch somewhere other than your desk.

 - Slowly turn head to the left, hold it for three seconds